Family Law

 Divorce

-In Malaysia, non-Muslim marriages are governed by the Law Reform (Marriage and Divorce) Act 1976.
-The Act regulates the rights of spouses, the procedures, and grounds for divorce.
+In Malaysia, non-Muslim marriages are governed by the Law Reform (Marriage and Divorce) Act 1976. (“LRA”) The Act regulates the rights of spouses, the procedures, and the grounds for divorce.
 It also sets out the law regarding maintenance and child custody.
-The Act allows a married couple to file for divorce by filing a petition to the High Court.
-Marriages are separated into two groups: Marriages that lasted for more than two...
+The Act allows a married couple to file for divorce by petitioning the High Court.
+Marriages are separated into two groups: Marriages that lasted for more than two years;...